WebOrigami/docs/src/content/framework/tutorial.md

 The little circle represents the `public` folder, and the box represents the `index.html` file.

-If your window isn't large enough to see a useful portion of the diagram in the Glitch preview pane, you can open the preview into its own window by clicking the `⋮` button above the preview, then selecting **Open in new window**.
+In Graph Origami, this project diagram can be a useful way to visualize and explore the graph you are building, so we'll return to the graph diagram window occasionally.

-In Graph Origami, this project diagram can be a useful way to visualize and explore the graph you are building, so we'll return to it occasionally.
+(You can also do this in the Glitch preview pane, but Glitch has a quirk that prevents you from typing an address that starts with a period.
+If you ever want to type that address above the preview pane, you'll need to type `svg` first and then insert a `.` at the beginning.)

-<span class="tutorialStep"></span> Clear the preview's address bar to return to the index page.
+<span class="tutorialStep"></span> Leave the graph diagram window open and switch back to the main Glitch window.

 ## Formulas can call JavaScript